mccoates/mccoates.github.io/research.md

 ## Research interests
 I am broadly interested in statistics and biostatistics with a current focus on:
-* Decision theory
-* Missing data
-* Statistical genetics
+* Nonparametric statistics
-* Bayesian methods
+* Survival analysis
 * Applications to public health, medicine, and biology

 ## Papers